rhymn/fractalistic/README.md

 ### Raspberry Pi
 Proxy program handling settings and sends stats using web API every 30 minutes.

+proxy.py - url is read from config.py (not version controlled)

 #### Raspbian

 ##### uploading to Arduino